 Founder and Financial Planner

-Zale and his wife, Kristen, have lived in Olympia ever since they were married 20 years ago and have two sons, Sam, age 15, and Charlie, age 10.
+Zale and his wife, Kristen, have lived in Olympia ever since they were married 23 years ago and have two sons, Sam, age 18, and Charlie, age 14.
 Both Zale and Kristen have participated in sports throughout their lives; in fact, both had college athletic scholarships.
 Zale had a football scholarship at the University of Puget Sound, and Kristen had a basketball scholarship at St. Martin’s College.
-Their boys are following suit, each participating in several sports, including football, baseball, basketball, and cross country.
+Their boys have followed suit, each participating in several sports, including football, baseball, basketball, and cross country.
+Sam is currently attending Grand Canyon University.
 Zale and Kristen understand and appreciate that team sports can help children and teenagers develop skills in leadership, self-discipline, and goal-setting in addition to building physical strength.
-Zale has coached various teams for his sons for the last 9 years.
-Most recently he was the coach for Charlie's football team.
+Zale has coached various teams for his sons over the years, most recently coaching Charlie's football team.

 Zale founded Pillar Financial Group in 2013, believing that most investors would prefer a local, independent firm to a large, traditional brokerage company.
-He has 22 years of prior experience in financial services, working as a senior financial planner and agency manager for two large national companies.
-He grew up in Elma, Washington, and graduated from the University of Puget Sound in 1995 with a B.A. degree in business administration, minoring in economics.
-Kristen has been an elementary school teacher for the last 20 years, the last 11 in the Tumwater School District, where she currently teaches reading to the children in kindergarten through fourth grade.
+He has 25 years of experience in financial services, working as a senior financial planner and agency manager for two large national companies.
+He grew up in Elma, Washington, and graduated from the University of Puget Sound in 1995 with a bachelor's degree in Business Administration, minoring in Economics.
+Kristen has been an elementary school teacher for the past 24 years, the last 14 in the Tumwater School District, where she currently teaches reading to the children in kindergarten through fourth grade.

 Todd Lindley, CFP®, LUTCF